binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 With the lack of visibility, I see this as an indirect risk to the asset of [web application ownership](#web-applications-asset-identification-ownership).
 The same sections in the VPS and Network chapters may also be worth reading, if you have not already, as there is some crossover.

-A lack of application introspection at any given time, or being able to track its health status, is is not a comfortable place to be.
+A lack of application introspection at any given time, or being able to track its health status, is not a comfortable place to be.
 There is no reason to be in this state.

 #### Insufficient Logging and Monitoring